Product

 What is customer lifetime value?

-Customer lifetime value (CLTV) is the predicted revenue generated by a customer over the entire relationship with the company, or "customer lifetime".
-This metric is very useful for making predictions and long term plans, as you'll want to balance CLTV with other factors like customer acquisition cost.
+Customer lifetime value (CLTV) is the predicted revenue a customer generates over the entire relationship with the company, or "customer lifetime".
+This metric is useful for making predictions and long-term plans, as you'll want to balance CLTV with other factors like customer acquisition cost.

 This way, the CLTV metric can help you move from transaction-based thinking to focusing on the long-term value of repeat business.